audibleblink/cryptoparty/walkthroughs/gpg_key_setup.md

 You can now share your daily-use subkey public key so that people can send you messages to be decrypted with your private key.

+## Further Directions

+There are further realms to explore with your keys.
+You can use your public and private keypair as a signature to say "I sign off on this message, and if anyone changes this message's content, you'll know it!"
+You can also validate that people you know have the keys which bear their names so as to create a web of trust.
+You can even take your daily-use subkeys and put them on a piece of hardware like a [Yubikey Nano][nano] so that the subkey credentials can be inserted and removed when you see fit!
+Depending on your security need, there are many paths to pursue!

 [Gpg4Win]: https://www.gpg4win.org/
 [TPV]: https://tails.boum.org/doc/first_steps/persistence/configure/index.en.html
 [TPVu]: https://tails.boum.org/doc/first_steps/persistence/use/index.en.html